›› Innovation in electric vehicles charges ahead

 The electric vehicle took a significant evolutionary step forward when REO UK launched its REOHM BWD330, a high voltage recuperation heater, recently.
 The D330 brings significant efficiency improvements to the vehicle thermal management systems used in electric vehicles.
 Its launch comes at a time when the market for clean energy vehicles continues to expand amidst supportive legislation and improving infrastructure.

 Forming an integral part of the vehicle thermal management system, the D330 reduces energy consumption and offers increased cooling efficiency during emergency braking.

 In conventional fuel engines, any waste heat generated is usually reused to heat the cabin.
 However, until now electric vehicles have had to use electrical energy for heating both the cabin and the batteries during winter.
-This has the detrimental effect of diminishing battery life, increasing the running cost and detracting from the maximum potential range.
+This has the detrimental effect of diminishing battery life, increasing the running cost and detracting from the potential maximum range.
 The key barrier to the adoption of electric vehicles has been battery life and range.

-The BWD330 minimizes this dependency on the battery by using the energy generated from the act of braking, which is stored and reused for heating as and when required.
+The BWD330 minimises this dependency on the battery by using the energy generated from the act of braking, which is stored and reused for heating as and when required.
 Lower energy consumption means that carbon emission targets can be met.

 "Despite making such drastic improvements, we've maintained high levels of safety.
 In the event of drive system failure, the BWD330 can discharge the DC link, which will dissipate unwanted power safely."